Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Kitchen knife, he was assaulted by the kitchen knife.

-This is where you end up in British police territory, where it's like, oh, yeah, we've got that butter knife off the street.
+This is where you end up in British police territory where it's like, oh yeah, we've got that butter knife off the street.

-This guy came up with the state.
+This guy came at me.

-Selling knives and stuff.
+Amazon's the problem selling knives and stuff.

 Exactly.

-No, No, I was trying to understand exactly what you were saying.
+No, I was trying to understand exactly what you were saying.

 Right, okay.